vruzeda/DataDetector/README.md

 # NSDataDetector

-This playground demonstrates a weird difference in behaviour between Xcodes 12.5.1 and 13.1 regarding `NSDataDetector`.
+This project demonstrates a weird difference in behaviour between Xcodes 12.5.1 and 13.1 regarding `NSDataDetector`.
-Try to run it using these two versions and take a look at the different outputs:
+Try to run this app and its unit tests using these two Xcode versions and take a look at the different outputs:

 ## Xcode 12.5.1